Florida Chamber Series on Free Enterprise: Beth Kigel

 Click the audio below to hear the full interview.

-In a recent interview, President and CEO of the Palm Beach North Chamber of Commerce Beth Kigel shares her thoughts on what businesses in her region feel Florida needs to get right for 2030 and beyond.
+In a recent interview, Secretary of the Florida Transportation Commission, and President and CEO of the Palm Beach North Chamber of Commerce Beth Kigel shares her thoughts on what businesses in her region feel Florida needs to get right for 2030 and beyond.

 We have to view ourselves as being in a global economy.
 In order to be globally competitive, we actually need to get mobility right.